The Crossover Story....Almost There!

 In August 2013, Dr. Hey felt led of God to donate the majority of his classic cars and begin a new foundation for at-risk teenagers.
 His vision included a program that would expose teenagers to relevant truths from the Bible, hands-on training in complete automotive restoration, computer research skills, mentoring, tutoring, recreation, and character development.
 This new foundation would use the restoration of classic cars to ultimately restore the lives and families of hurting teenagers.

 While the philanthropist-doctor was willing to provide the cars, facility, and initial funding, he needed someone to drive his dream down the Road to Reality.
 That someone was his long-time friend, James (JB) Baldridge.
 To Wayne, JB's 33 years of multi-level ministry experience, his knowledge in automotive restoration, and his spiritual gifts and skill set made him the best candidate for the key leadership position.
-In December 2013, JB accepted Wayne's offer and began serving fulltime as President/CEO of Crossover Restoration Foundation in January 2014.
-JB remained on staff at Pleasantview Baptist Church (Arlington, Texas) where he had served as part-time Minister of Education for 18 years.
-He resigned that position in December 2019 to serve at Crossover fulltime.
+In December 2013, JB accepted Wayne's offer and began serving fulltime as President/CEO of Crossover Restoration Foundation in January 2014 while maintaining his part-time position as Minister of Education at Pleasantview Baptist Church (Arlington, Texas).

 Crossover immediately began building meaningful relationships with schools, businesses, churches, students, and other charitable organizations.
 In July 2014, the IRS granted Crossover Restoration Foundation the legal status of a 501(c)(3) as a religious/educational non-profit, public, charitable organization (EIN 46-4415925; Taxpayer ID 320-52707109).